BuddyForms/BuddyForms/readme.txt

 == Changelog ==
+= 2.5.31-beta.3 - 27 May 2021 =
+* Fixed conflict with WPBakery on the Post Edit View at Admin.

 = 2.5.31-beta.2 - 20 May 2021 =
 * Added getValues method on the Form class to get element's values more easily.
 * Improvements on the Price field to allow price without thousands separator.